 As a leader, endurance combines the conviction of your values, commitment to do the work, and making the right choices along the way.

-I’m in my 39th year of a leadership run; I can share 4 insights that will help you go the distance.
+I’m in my 39th year of the long run of leadership; I can share 4 insights that will help you go the distance.

 If you don’t know your values as a leader, it’s a little like running a race without knowing the course.
 If you literally don’t know where to run, you can’t possibly win.